6 Important Things To Remember About Your Different Child

 1. God made them just the way they are for a reason and His purpose.

 He created them with their unique personalities and needs and made them just the way He wanted them.
+God has a design for each family, and that includes the differences in each member in your home.

 2. God wants you to depend on Him.

 If all our kids were the same, we’d feel confident after the first one or two.
-He gave me kids that were different from each other, which made me realize how much I didn’t know, and how much I needed His help and wisdom!
+He gave me kids who were different from each other, which made me realize how much I didn’t know, and how much I needed His help and wisdom!

 3. God put them in your family with those differences to develop character in each member.

-I have always believed and always told my kids, that God put each of them in our family with their unique personalities and characteristics, to help the rest of us develop certain character qualities God wanted us to learn.
+I have always believed and told my kids, that God put each of them in our family with their unique personalities and characteristics, to help the rest of us develop certain character qualities God wanted us to learn.

 Some of my kids were definitely my personal character builders!

-4. God wants you to know your child, and invest in them.
+4. God wants you to know your child and invest in them.

 Make it your personal goal to know what makes each of your kids tick.
 Learn what motivates them, and how you can best help them and reach their heart.